orator-orm/docs/orm.rst

 In this example, we're eager loading the user's posts only if the post's title contains the word "first".

-When passing a query as a constraint, only the where clause is supported, if you want to be more specific you can use a callback:
+You can also use a callback:

 .. code-block:: python